adamaviv/usec-f19/schedule.md

 ### Due: Nothing

 ### Required Readings:
 * James Mickens.
 [This World of Ours](http://scholar.harvard.edu/files/mickens/files/thisworldofours.pdf).
-USENIX ;login:, January 2014. (no reading report necessary for this one, just read it and enjoy)
+USENIX ;login:, January 2014. <br> (*no reading report necessary for this one, just read it and enjoy*)

 * Alma Whitten and J.D.
 Tygar.
 [Why Johnny Can't Encrypt: A Usability Evaluation of PGP 5.0](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.9279).
 In Proceedings of USENIX Security 1999]